ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 Chaos Monkey is a tool invented to test the resilience of its IT infrastructure.
 It works by intentionally disabling virtual machine instances and containers in the production network to test how remaining systems respond to the outage. (prepares you for a random instance failure in an application managed by Spinnaker)
 This tool has been in the game for a long time, so there might be better tools for your needs.

+Chaos Monkey is deliberately unpredictable.
+It only has one attack type: terminating virtual machine instances.
+You set a general time frame for it to run, and at some point during that time it will terminate a random instance.
+This is meant to help replicate unpredictable production incidents, but it can easily cause more harm than good if you’re not prepared to respond.

 ### Janitor Monkey => replaced by new standalone service 'Swabbie' (Still available)